Barefoot Doctors Program 2025

 The name, “Barefoot Doctors”, comes from the 1930’s Rural Reconstruction Movement in China, which sought to fill the gap of needed medical workers in rural areas.
 Farmers, who often worked barefoot in their rice fields, received basic medical training to assist their villages.
 Likewise, FLC’s Barefoot Doctors are “tentmakers”; doing other vocations and offering their medical skills without charge.

-FLC’s curriculum utilizes the renowned book, Where There Is No Doctor, training from Western medical professionals, and the whole person approach of Christian compassion with improved physical development of individuals and communities.
+FLC’s curriculum utilizes the renowned book, Where There Is No Doctor, training from medical professionals, and the whole person approach of Christian compassion with improved physical development of individuals and communities.
 All of the teachers pay their own way to Chiang Mai, and donate their services to train the Barefoot Doctors.

 Details

-According to their own calculations, the previous twenty-six Barefoot Doctors trainees made over three thousand patient visits per year.
 Over the three decades of running the program, tens of thousands of people have received care any many lives saved because of the Barefoot Doctors’ work.